-Through this blog I offer social conscience education as an element of this new educational approach.
-The term social conscience emerged in my research as the most fitting descriptor of the kind of education my colleagues and I are striving to provide for students at Hong Kong International School.
+Through this blog I offer social conscience education as an element of this new approach.
+The term social conscience emerged in my research as the most fitting descriptor of the kind of education that my colleagues and I are striving to provide for students at Hong Kong International School.
 Through interviews with students and teachers, this term came to be defined as:

 A personal consideration of one’s role and responsibility in society in the context of an emotionally-engaged understanding of the world.

-Social conscience education provides students with rich educational experiences, both in and outside the classroom, which asks them to come to their own tentative conclusions concerning human beings’ interrelationship with the world.
+Social conscience education provides students with rich educational experiences, both in and outside the classroom, which asks them to come to their own tentative conclusions concerning humans’ interrelationship with the world.
 In light of this new-found intellectual growth, students are also encouraged to act in accordance with their new understanding and begin repairing the world.

 With regard to teachers, social conscience education asks for a skillful balance of objectivity and passion, introspection and social change, in-class study and out-of-class experiences, openness to new ideas and a commitment to taking action.
 The social conscience teacher needs to play three roles simultaneously: a curriculum innovator, pedagogue of critical thinking, and an empathetic mentor.
 A certain moment-by-moment integrity is needed to lead students in social conscience growth.

 Social conscience education connects us to people and issues beyond the self, which by definition can be considered an inherently spiritual exercise.
 Far from being threatened by bringing such discussions into social conscience, students at our school welcome this holistic view of education and life.
+Such a far-ranging exploration all serves to support inner awakening, which has been my primary focus since I completed my dissertation.
+A couple of years ago I extended the title of this blog to include “inner awakening,” which is the necessary complement to social conscience education.
+These two elements together are what I believe is the new educational paradigm needed to help us navigate the many challenges present in our communities.

 Marty Schmidt, Ed.D.